-Six Steps to Self-Publishing Without Writing a Word (Almost)
+Six Steps to Publishing an eBook Lead Magnet Without Writing a Word (Almost)

-The market for e-books is currently booming.
-Small businesses can benefit a lot by publishing their own e-books.
-Don’t worry – our how-to-create e-books process won’t be expensive or involve even a second of writing.
+An ebook lead magnet can be an effective device to attack and engage with qualified prospects.
+Small businesses can benefit a lot by publishing their own ebooks.
+Don’t worry – our how-to-create ebooks process won’t be expensive or involve even a second of writing.
 (Well maybe a few seconds, minutes, but not much.)

 What does this mean for marketers?

-With our six-step how-to-create e-books technique, any small business can create an attractive e-book and afford to be super-flexible about its pricing.
-This approach will allow you to produce e-books quickly and with hardly any effort.
+With our six-step how-to-create ebooks technique, any small business can create an attractive ebook and afford to be super-flexible about its pricing.
+This approach will allow you to produce ebook lead magnets quickly and with hardly any effort.

 Step 1 – Create an Outline

-Write an outline about your product, service, or any other information you want to share in the e-book.
+Write an outline about your product, service, or any other information you want to share in your ebook lead magnet.
 Make sure this document contains headlines, subheads, and a brief description of what you want to communicate.

 So, you have 5-6 major concepts (sub/topics).